Battle of Misilmeri: Battle

 Thus when Roger was on one of his raiding expeditions he was met by a Muslim army only a few miles outside Palermo next to the town of Manzil-al-Emir (corrupted by the Christians into Misilmeri).
-The exact sizes of the two forces are unknown but the Muslim army was significantly bigger than Roger’s mere raiding force, however Roger’s forces were much more experienced.
-The battle was a rather simple affair, the heavy Norman knights charged and despite being outnumbered the charge broke through the untrained Muslims, causing a rout.
+The exact sizes of the two forces are unknown,however Roger’s forces were much more experienced.
+The battle was a rather simple affair, the heavy Norman knights charged and broke through the untrained Muslims, causing a rout.
 Apparently nearly the full Muslim army was slain.
 Probably the most famous thing about the Battle of Misilmeri is the anecdote about the Norman actions immediately after the battle.
 The Muslim army had brought along with them carrier pigeons and upon capturing them Roger ordered paper to be dipped in the blood of the Muslim dead and given to the carrier pigeons who flew back to Palermo.
 It was in this way that the citizens of Palermo learned of the defeat.